-For more than 95 years, rural America has turned to Farm Credit for dependable credit at competitive costs.
+For almost a century, rural America has turned to Farm Credit for dependable credit at competitive costs.
 For more information about the financial status of our association, see our annual and quarterly reports.
 All are available for download, and new versions are made public as soon as they are available.

 Effective January 1, 2010, we adopted Financial Accounting Standards Board (FASB) guidance on “Fair Value Measurements and Disclosures,” which improves disclosures about fair value measurements by increasing transparency in financial reporting.
 The guidance provides for a greater level of disaggregated information for assets and liabilities measured on a recurring basis and more robust disclosures of valuation techniques and inputs to fair value measurements.
 The adoption of this guidance had no impact on our financial condition and results of operations.